 Traditional kefir is fermented at ambient temperatures, generally overnight.
 Fermentation of the lactose yields a sour, slightly carbonated beverage, with a consistency and taste similar to thin yogurt.
 Kefir is available in most grocery stores and health food outlets – you want to use the unflavored version for this recipe.

-This will yield some truly delicious pancakes for you, my Citizens – definitely worthy of trying!
+This will yield some truly delicious pancakes for you, !

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?